 Damage is done

-Mrs. de Silva knew her life was different and naturally did not want to talk about it with anyone.
+Ms. de Silva knew her life was different and naturally did not want to talk about it with anyone for a while.
 That is why her life looked normal on her social media timelines.
 Call it temporary denial.
-Now she and many others similarly situated must adjust from what was a productive existence to being dependent on others, likely for the most routine things.
+Now she and many others similarly situated must adjust from what was a productive existence to being dependent on other people for the most routine things.

 Stay vigilant and protect your friends and loved ones.

 COVID Legal USA is your partner in fight mandatory vaccines and other COVID mandates.
 Follow us on Telegram and Twitter.
 Read about white pine needles and order them here.